 Early Life

 Samuel Robson "Rob" Walton was born on October 27, 1944, in Tulsa, Oklahoma.
-He is the oldest of four children of Sam Walton, the co-founder of Walmart, and Helen Walton.
-He has two siblings, Jim and Alice Walton.
-Rob attended The College of Wooster and graduated from the University of Arkansas in 1966 with a Bachelor of Science degree in business administration.
-He later received a Juris Doctor degree from Columbia Law School in 1969.
+He is the eldest of four children of Sam Walton, the co-founder of Walmart, and Helen Walton.
+Walton's upbringing instilled in him the values of hard work, innovation, and customer service, which shaped his future entrepreneurial endeavors.
+He attended The College of Wooster and graduated from the University of Arkansas in 1966 with a Bachelor of Science degree in business administration.
+He then received his Juris Doctor degree from Columbia Law School in 1969.

 Rise to Success